cybergarage/uecho-go/doc/extensions.md

 # Automatic Port Binding

- An [ECHONET Lite][enet] node must listen the UDP unicast, UDP multicast and TCP unicast packets always at port number 3610, but `echo-go` supports automatic port mapping to bind at any port to be able to run the [ECHONET Lite][enet] nodes in the same machine at the same time.
+ An [ECHONET Lite][enet] node must listen the UDP unicast, UDP multicast and TCP unicast packets always at port number 3610, but `echo-go` supports automatic port mapping to bind at any port to be able to run the [ECHONET Lite][enet] nodes in the same machine at the same time.
 The extention is also disabled as default, and so use `Node::SetAutoPortBindingEnabled() to enable it as the following.

 ```
 node := NewLocalNode()